pythonai200425/pages_ai/f_reinforcement/q01_into.md

 ## 3️⃣ The missing mental model (VERY important)

-Every round has TWO separate steps:
+Every move has TWO separate steps:

 1. **Choose an action** → controlled by **epsilon**
 2. **Learn from the result** → controlled by **gamma**